Deploy Edge v77+ (Chromium) extension 1.1.7 via group policy

-This will allow the users to open the Browser Task Manager but will disable the "End Process Button"
+This allows the users to open the Browser Task Manager but disables the "End Process Button".

-29. You may wish to disable or block Edge notifications completely or from specific sites.
+29. You may want to disable or block Edge notifications completely or from specific sites.
 To do this you can use the following policies.

 29a.
 You can also set specific sites not to show notifications on the following policy;